jimmy-pink/colab-playground/README.md

 ## Contents

+- **deeplearning.ai**:
+	- Coursera deeplearning.ai presentation materials and Lab implementation
+- **Kaggle Experiments**:
-- **Kaggle Experiments**: Various beginner to intermediate-level Kaggle competitions and datasets, with model implementations and results.
+	- Various beginner to intermediate-level Kaggle competitions and datasets, with model implementations and results.
+	- TensorFlow dataset model training
-- **Deep Learning Projects**: Self-implemented projects that explore different deep learning techniques, including transfer learning, generative models, and reinforcement learning.
+- **Deep Learning Projects**:
+	- Self-implemented projects that explore different deep learning techniques, including transfer learning, generative models, and reinforcement learning.
+- **Custom Implementations**:
-- **Custom Implementations**: Special deep learning models like a voice cloning model using transfer learning, and a micro-agent using Long Chain and RAG (Retrieval-Augmented Generation) technologies.
+	- Special deep learning models like a voice cloning model using transfer learning, and a micro-agent using Long Chain and RAG (Retrieval-Augmented Generation) technologies.

 ## Project Highlights

 - **Voice Cloning with Transfer Learning**: A project that demonstrates using transfer learning to clone voices, training the model on a custom dataset to synthesize speech.